 Anyone can attend a wedding, funeral or place of worship.

 - You are not required to be fully vaccinated or carry vaccination evidence.

-- COVID-19 Safe Check-in is still required for funerals, memorials and gathering afterwards.
+- COVID-19 Safe Check-in is no longer required for funerals, memorials and gathering afterwards.

-- Face masks are required in indoor settings.
+- Face masks are not required in indoor settings .